openownership/data-standard/README.md

 **If you modified the codelists** also:

 * Run `pybabel extract -F babel_bods_codelist.cfg . -o docs/_build/gettext/codelist.pot` to extract translatable English strings from the codelists.
+* If you change (add, remove, rename) a column heading in a codelist CSV, you must also edit the `babel_bods_codelist.cfg` file to match.

 **If you modified an SVG diagram** also: